FAQ for Processing VA Military and Veterans Benefits

-The Verification of Enrollment and Change of Schedule forms completed online via the links, are sent directly to Military Benefits when it is submitted.
+The Verification of Enrollment and Change of Schedule forms are to be completed online.
+The forms are automatically sent directly to Military Benefits when it is submitted.

 Students can complete an application for VA benefits at https://www.va.gov